Audiveris/audiveris/docs/_pages/quick/transcribe.md

 ![](../assets/images/transcribe_button.png)

-It can also be launched via the pulldown menu {{ site.book_transcribe }}:
+It can also be launched via the pull-down menu {{ site.book_transcribe }}:

 ![](../assets/images/transcribe.png)

 Note this command applies to all images (sheets) in the input file (book).

-There is also the pulldown menu {{ site.sheet_transcribe }} which applies only to the current sheet.
+There is also the pull-down menu {{ site.sheet_transcribe }} which applies only to the current sheet.
 In the simple case at hand, since we have just one image in the input file, the book-level and sheet-level commands are equivalent.